Inside the Star

 "So yes."

-Lira of Loop emitted a chord of terror so sharp ZiggyBoot felt it like a sting.
+Lira of Loop emitted a chord of terror so sharp Ziggaboot felt it like a sting.

 The antimatter voice noticed.

-"I need a way to reach you again," ZiggyBoot said.
+"I need a way to reach you again," Ziggaboot said.
 "Not through a bruise in a dying star.
 Directly."

 The absence shifted as if amused.

-"I know," ZiggyBoot said.
+"I know," Ziggaboot said.
 "But I also know I don't end when I die."

 Silence.